borud/thermo/README.md

   - 4-digit, 8-segment LED display from SparkFun
   - Maxim MAX7219 LED driver
-  - Dallas DS18B20 digital temperature sensor
+  - Dallas DS18B20 digital temperature sensors
   - Arduino Uno

 You will also need a few resistors and capacitors.